Concurrence fill and mode distribution of entanglement in neutrino oscillation: Entanglement Measures in terms of Oscillation Probabilities

 where the dependence on $P_{\mu e}$ and $P_{\mu\tau}$ has been eliminated using probability conservation, Eq.~(\ref{eq:probcons}).
 Similarly, the square of the two-flavor concurrences takes the form~\cite{Blasone:2007vw}

 Substituting Eqs.~(\ref{eq:CABC-prob}) and (\ref{eq:CAB-prob}) into the definition of the tangle in Eq.~(\ref{eq:tangle-ABC}) yields

-where the final equality follows again from probability conservation.
+where the final equality follows from probability conservation again.
 Identical arguments show that $\tau_\mu = \tau_\tau = 0$ as well.
 Thus, the tangle vanishes identically for all flavors throughout the evolution.
 This result carries an important implication.
 The three flavor neutrino state cannot host GHZ-type entanglement (for which $\tau_\alpha$ is nonzero) but instead lies within the class of separable, biseparable, or W-type states.
-This motivates the need to examine additional multipartite diagnostics such as partial tangles and concurrence fill, to distinguish among these possibilities and fully characterize how quantum correlations are distributed across the flavor modes.

-\footnote{ The genuine tripartite entanglement $\tau$ and partial tangle for GHZ-type and W-class states are summarized as follows~\cite{Datta:2018fpp}:
+This motivates the need to examine additional multipartite diagnostics, such as partial tangles and concurrence fill, to distinguish among these possibilities and fully characterize the distribution of quantum correlations across the flavor modes. \footnote{ The genuine tripartite entanglement $\tau$ and partial tangle for GHZ-type and W-class states are summarized as follows~\cite{Datta:2018fpp}:

 }.

 Although the genuine tripartite entanglement (as quantified by the tangle) vanishes identically in the three flavor neutrino system, it remains meaningful to examine how entanglement is shared among pairs of flavor modes.
 A useful quantity for this purpose is the partial tangle $\tau_{\alpha\beta}$ between two modes $\alpha$ and $\beta$~\cite{Aggarwal:2025fab}, defined as